 This trek is considered of moderate difficulty.
 It requires light walking, which is suitable for most fitness levels.
-Usually, the trek explores altitudes above 3,000 meters so, acclimatizing is key to avoid altitude sickness.
+Usually, the trek explores altitudes above 3,000 meters so, acclimatizing is key to avoiding altitude sickness.
 The trek has varied features like a rocky trail, winding roads, and muddy paths.
 The distance between camping locations is also not too long and requires 6-7 hours of walking on average.

 Visa and Airlines

 Bhutan has direct flight routes to a limited number of countries.
-Tribhuvan International Airport in Kathmandu is a feasible option and a scenic one as well as serving the travelers with views of the mountains in the Great Himalaya Trail.
+Tribhuvan International Airport in Kathmandu is a feasible option and a scenic one as well as serves travelers with views of the mountains on the Great Himalaya Trail.

 Bhutan doesn’t permit independent travel so, it is mandatory to have a valid visa, confirmed booked a tour, and necessary permits before arriving in Bhutan.
 For information regarding visas and receiving them, refer to the information on the official website of the Ministry of Foreign Affairs at http://www.mfa.gov.bt/?page_id=220.

 Best Season to Travel

 A short visit, but much more to explore!
 Druk Path Trek offers the real beauty of Bhutan and allows you to take a look into the lives of the ever-smiling Bhutanese.
 Their Buddhist inclination, cultural inheritance, and devotion to natural majesty are as alluring as they can get.
 Unravel the ancient route and immerse in the eloquent expressions of nature in the Druk Path Trek.